getsentry/buffet/README.md

   - When the Supabase server starts locally it will print out the URL and the Anon Key.
 Grab them and set them in the `.env` file.
 - Access the frontend at [localhost:3000](http://localhost:3000), and the local Supabase at [localhost:54323](http://localhost:54323)

+## Routine commands

+- In case there's a migration that needs to be applied, run `pnpm migrate:local`.